Ljovynn/WarioWare-Predicter-GiT/README.md

 Big thanks to TheoGN97 for providing pattern information on All Mixed Up, Super Hard, Penny's Mix and the story stages.
 Also a big thanks to
 Super Mario Wiki for providing information on all the wario cup patterns (although some were not fully completed, which I fixed for this app.)

-If you have any feedback to provide (more information on microgame patterns are very appreciated), contact me on Discord: Ljovynn#2602
+If you have any feedback to provide (more information on microgame patterns are very appreciated), contact me on Discord: ljovynn

 Finally, if you want to talk about anything related to WarioWare, or share your high scores, the WarioWare Cult Discord is the best place on the internet for that: https://discord.com/invite/ZRJWynWgGx